Kristories/awesome-guidelines/README.md

 ## Tools
 - [JavaScript Standard Style](https://standardjs.com) - One JavaScript Style to Rule Them All.
-- [Checkstyle](https://github.com/checkstyle/checkstyle) - tool for checking Java source code for adherence to a Code Standard or set of validation rules.
+- [Checkstyle](https://github.com/checkstyle/checkstyle) - Tool for checking Java source code for adherence to a Code Standard or set of validation rules.
 - [Conventional Changelog](https://github.com/conventional-changelog/conventional-changelog)
 - [semantic-release](https://github.com/semantic-release/semantic-release)
 - [North](http://pointnorth.io) - Design and development standards to align and guide your project.